tropicbliss/doublelife/README.md

 ## Permissions

-- `doublelife.admin`: Ability to use commands
+- `doublelife.admin`: Ability to use commands and break the enchanting table.
-- `doublelife.player`: Any player with this permission will be able to participate in the game
+- `doublelife.player`: Any player with this permission will be able to participate in the game.

 ## Config